 What can health care providers and organizations do?

 Race correction has been with us for more than 150 years.
 Removing it is complex, and could have negative implications for patients in the short term if not done carefully.
-We will make sure you have the right tools to ensure that your patients, your department and your institution can end race correction responsibly and as soon as possible.
-Contact us at ERC2022@pm.me.
+For more information contact us at ERC2022@pm.me.